Akul-sada/Census-System/readme.md

 ```
 npm start
 ```
+### I have included census_management.sql file.
+Create a new database with the name "Census_Management" right click on the database click restore option select the file(census_management.sql) included.
+The table with database will be created.

 ### Steps Implimented for the project <br>
 -Connected to a PostgresSQL database and created table in Express Nodejs<br>